-Bongs can have each and every part of fish and even tiny fish eggs (Fish Roe!)
-Fritters prepared with Fish egg or Fish R often which is known as Macher Dim er Bora is a popular Bong style appetizer.
-This particular delicacy is mostly prepared during rainy season as Fish Eggs/ Fish roe are available in abundant during Mansoon.
-In my place, we mostly have it in lunch as an accomplishment of rice or as a tea-time Snack with a cup of hot tea or coffee.
+Bongs can have each and every part of fish and even tiny fish eggs or roe for that matter!
+Fritters are prepared with Fish roe often which is known as Macher Dimer Bora.
+Mostly prepared during rainy season as Fish Roe are available in abundant during Monsoon.
+In my place, We mostly have Macher Dimer Bora in lunch as an accomplishment of rice or as a tea-time Snack with a cup of hot tea or coffee.

 - Besan / Bengal gram flour: 4 tbsp

 - Oil: For deep frying (preferably mustard oil or vegetable oil)

 - Wash fish eggs carefully since those are really tiny and drain excess water from it.

 - In a bowl mix fish eggs with chopped onion, garlic paste, ginger paste, chopped chilies, turmeric powder and poppy seed.

 - Add salt and Gram Flour and make a thick batter.